manala/ansible-roles/roles/backup_manager/README.md

 ## Requirements

-This role is made to work with the backup-manager debian package, available on the __manala__ debian repository for jessie and stretch.
+This role is made to work with the backup-manager debian package, available on the __manala__ debian repository for stretch.
 Please use the [**manala.apt**](https://galaxy.ansible.com/manala/apt/) role to handle it properly.

 ```yaml
 manala_apt_preferences: